parthchadha/parthchadha.github.io/_posts/2016-1-21-visual_attention.md

 # Encoder-Decoder Network

-It is a genral framework using neural networks for mapping structred inputs to structured outputs.
+It is a genral framework using neural networks for mapping structured inputs to structured outputs.

 What do we mean by structured outputs?

-When we are dealing with problems such as machine translation, we need to map input(source language) to an output which has its own structure(translated language).
+When we are dealing with problems such as machine translation, we need to map input(*source language*) to an output which has its own structure(*translated language*).
 As described in [1], this task is not only concerned in capturing semantics on source language, but also deals with forming coherent sentence in the translated language.

 ### Encoders